 Students are taught through a combination of intensive weeks, interactive workshops, lectures, seminars, fieldwork, practical activities etc. Interactive workshops take a variety of formats and are intended to enable the application of learning through discussion and small group activities.
-Seminars enable the discussion and development of understanding of topics covered in lectures, are focused on developing subject specific skills and applied individual and group project work.

 Contact time